SmithWillSuffice/ohanga-pai/content/blog/78_normanator_disinvertigation.md

 This is a policy I have not heard about in the MMT literature too much, but Warren Mosler gets close to it, with the Job Guarantee.
-The idea is that a basic decent income is government guaranteed, and is sufficient for any family to live with, inclusively, without stress, and that means it will always pay the rent, the electricity and the groceries, minimum, plus a bit to save for a vacation or whatever.
+The idea is that a basic decent income is government guaranteed, and is _sufficient_ for any family to live with, inclusively, without stress, and that means it will always pay the rent, the electricity and the groceries, minimum, plus a bit to save for a vacation or whatever.

+Why is it not _more prominent_ in the MMT literature?
+The answer is because the recovering neoliberal MMT'ers still fear the inflation bogeyman.
+_Keltonista:_ "Look, we cannot give the poor too many scorepoints, or they might eat too much and then we will get the horrors of inflaaaashhiooooon."

+Right.
+Stomach inflation.
+Not so good.

-If this causes a bit of inflation then it is a good thing.
+If regularly adjusting the JG wage upwards causes a bit of inflation then it is a good thing.
 You should never fear or cry about inflation if this is the cause, it would be reactionary right-wing thinking and framing.
-You've just improved people's lives. _So friggin'  what_ if the general price level went upwards, it is a gauge of the scorekeeping system that the policy to improve people's lives has just re-gauged.
+You've just improved people's lives. _So friggin'  what_ if the general price level went upwards?, it is a gauge of the scorekeeping system that the policy to improve people's lives has just re-gauged.

 Or as Bill Mitchell once put it, what do you prefer?  **(A)** the social pathologies of mass unemployment and wasted human lives, exceeding the costs